AvolitesLtd/TitanManual/prismdocs/zero/encoder-settings.md

 The total duration of the exported clip will be calculated as the difference between Trim OUT Point and Trim IN Point.

-*Note: The new duration may not exceed the duration of the source media and the Out Point will always have an higher milliseconds value than the In Point.
+*Note: The new duration may not exceed the duration of the source media and the Out Point will always have a higher millisecond value than the In Point.

 ## Crop Video